GustavoBonif/spring-ecommerce-crud/README.md

-# ecommerce-crud
+# spring-ecommerce-crud
-A simple ecommerce crud to learn how does the Spring framework works
+A simple ecommerce crud to learn how the Spring framework works